ixartz/SaaS-Boilerplate/README.md

 ### Set up remote database

 The project uses DrizzleORM, a type-safe ORM compatible with SQLite, PostgreSQL, and MySQL databases.
 By default, the project is set up to work seamlessly with libSQL, and for production purposes, it's integrated with [Turso](https://turso.tech/?utm_source=nextjsstarterbp).
-The Next.js Boilerplate also enables a smooth transition to an alternative database provider if your project requires it.
+The SaaS Boilerplate also enables a smooth transition to an alternative database provider if your project requires it.

 First, you need to create a Turso account at [Turso.tech](https://turso.tech/?utm_source=nextjsstarterbp) and install the Turso CLI: